The NHVR is responsible for granting vehicle standards exemptions across participating jurisdictions (ACT, NSW, Qld, SA, Tas, and Vic).

 In certain circumstances, you can ask the NHVR to review a decision it has made.

-The Roadworthiness Program is a package of eight projects being delivered by the NHVR on behalf of Transport and Infrastructure Council (TIC).
-The objective of the program is to reduce the social, environmental and economic impacts resulting from unroadworthy heavy
+The Roadworthiness Program consists of four work-streams being delivered by the NHVR on behalf of Transport and Infrastructure Council (TIC).

 Information for owners and operators who are seeking in-principle support for the registration and use of a Special Purpose Vehicle.